databrydge/popcorn-time/README.md

 This exercise is called, `popcorn time`, and is a simple but fun demo web-app that holds movies & reviews for those movies.
 Upon installing the app you can immediately seed dummy data (as mentioned in the [setup](setup.md#setting-up-the-database--the-docker-service-on-linux--mac-os)) to the database allowing you to see what the app should look like!

-However, rather than filling in movies & reviews manually like a plebeian, <br/>we are going to make this app have :superhero: superpowers :superhero_woman: by reading in two **.csv** files, each containing a metric buttload of data! :zap: (ex.: >110.000 reviews).
+However, rather than filling in movies & reviews manually like a plebeian, we are going to make this app have :superhero: superpowers :superhero_woman: by reading in two **.csv** files, each containing a metric buttload of data! :zap: (ex.: >110.000 reviews).

 ## Set up everything for the exercise:
 > See the full explanation on how to set up the environment [here](setup.md).